Kunal-Nigewan/hotel-booking-demand-analysis/README.md

 # Hotel Booking Demand Analysis

+## Problem Statement
+The objective of this project is to analyze hotel booking data to understand customer behavior and identify key factors influencing booking cancellations.
+The goal is to help businesses improve revenue management and make better data-driven decisions

 ## Project Summary
 The project analyzes hotel booking demand to understand customer behavior, booking trends, and cancellation